-The strongest defense against baiting and any other social engineering scheme is educating yourself or your team.
-Each of us should strive to have a strong security culture within our surroundings – office, home etc where every individual must consider ‘company security’ as an integral part of their individual responsibilities.
-Specifically for baiting, every individual should do open-discussions with his family, friends and colleagues – and make them aware about the dangers of their puny blunders.
+The strongest defense against baiting and any other social engineering scheme is educating yourself and your team.
+Each of us should aim to have a strong security culture within our surroundings – office, home, etc.

 Educating yourself and others – is by far the most effective defense you can do against all faces of ‘Social Engineering’.